osalvador/ReplicaDB/replicadb-server/README.md

 The initial server JAR is approximately 213 MB.
 Native PostgreSQL bundles are downloaded on demand and are not included in this package or the JAR.

+## Cloud Run deployment bundle

+The extracted server package includes `deploy/gcp/deploy.sh` for the self-managed Cloud Run topology.
+Run `preflight`, then `deploy --mode simple` or `deploy --mode distributed` with an existing Cloud SQL instance and pinned Secret Manager versions.
+The bundle also supports explicitly confirmed Cloud SQL creation and ownership-aware `destroy`; read `deploy/gcp/README.md` before using billable resources.
+This package is not a Google Cloud Marketplace Container Image Product, GKE Marketplace App, or Marketplace SaaS offering.